doublesymmetry/react-native-track-player/docs/Installation.md

 yarn add react-native-track-player
 ```

+**2. (Optional) Install react-native-swift**

-**2. Install react-native-swift to configure your iOS project to use the module correctly**
+If you are not already using any other swift based modules in your app, install and run react-native-swift to configure your iOS project to support swift.

+### Install react-native-swift

 ```
 npm install --save react-native-swift
 ```